simon-ritchie/apysc/docstring_markdowns/apysc/_type/_return.md

 ## Module summary

-The class implementation for the return expression.
+This module is for the `return` expression class implementation.

 ## `Return` class docstring